 No matter the scope of your project, risks exist that must be managed.
 As business constraints grow, and organizations aim for ever more competitive outcomes, the importance of strategic risk management cannot be understated.
 AP-Canada’s research has shown definitively that the more complex a project is, the riskier it becomes, and the greater the odds will end up as a disaster.

 AP-Canada’s Facilitated Capital Project Risk Workshop provides a ready-made structure within which project teams can easily identify, assess, and prioritize risks in a proactive and systematic fashion.
-Our experienced consultants work closely with your project team to help identify and manage the major risks that can threaten the team’s goals and objectives.
+Our experienced associates work closely with your project team to help identify and manage the major risks that can threaten the team’s goals and objectives.

 A Facilitated Capital Project Risk Workshop begins with a brainstorming session that includes all key functional groups from the project team.
-The conversation is facilitated by our expert consultants, who draw upon their experience and their knowledge of AP-Canada’s proprietary database of common risks.
+The conversation is facilitated by our expert associates, who draw upon their experience and their knowledge of AP-Canada’s proprietary database of common risks.
 Once risks are identified, a scoring system is utilized to rate both the potential impact of each risk and the likelihood of its occurrence.

 - Identifying a comprehensive set of risks associated with the project